Beyonce Fan Dies From Cancer Days After FaceTiming Her Idol

 Patients with this rare disease typically experience pain and swelling around the sites of the tumors.
 Treatments include chemotherapy, surgery to remove the tumors, and radiation.

-[Featured Image by Isaac Brekken / Stringer / Getty Images]
+[Featured Image by Isaac Brekken/Stringer/Getty Images]